waagsociety/citysdk-ld/about/index.md

 #### What does the CitySDK Linked Data API do?

-The Linked Data API makes data applicable in five steps:
+The Linked Data API makes data available in five steps:

-1. It collects data or web services from a myriad of sources;
+1. It collects data or web services from different sources;
 2. It describes the data;
-3. It links the data to reference datasets (e.g. from Cadastre or OSM);
+3. It links the data to reference datasets when applicable (e.g. from Cadastre or OSM);
 4. It offers the data as a unified service to other applications (API);
 5. It allows those applications to annotate and enrich the data.

 Independent of file format, refresh rate or granularity open data is easily accessible for commercial use, research and software developers.
-Thanks to the unique, open design the API can be linked to all national and international systems and is interoperable with European standards.

 #### Which datasets are available in this API?

 Via the menu link [Data]({{ site.baseurl }}/data) you can access a list with all datasets, with a direct link to a sample query in JSON and a map view.

-## Who maintains the CitySDK LD codebase?

 #### Can you add dataset X?